NashoNightmare/OSCP-Notes/README.md

 ### 3.3 RegEx
 A pattern which describes a certain amount of text.

-**Metacharacters** [Those characters should used with escape characters when it is used as a literal.]
+**- Metacharacters** [Those characters should used with escape characters when it is used as a literal.]
 > `\` `^` `$` `.` `|` `?` `*` `+` `(` `)` `[` `]` `{` `}`

 All other characters(non-meta) should not escaped with backslash.
 Because it may create regex token with specific meaning.